 Passing in a hid_t identifier that represents any other HDF5 entity is considered an error.

 It is an error to pass an HDF5 file identifier (obtained from H5Fopen() or H5Fcreate()) to this function.
-Use H5Fis_corked() instead.
+Use the H5F version of the function instead.

-Uncorking an object that is not corked is considered an error.
-The corked/uncorked state of an objected can be determined with H5Ois_corked().
+Using this function on an object that has not had flushes disabled is considered an error.
+The state of an object can be determined with H5Oare_flushes_disabled().

-Individual objects can be uncorked with this function after H5Fcork() has been used to globally cork the cache.
+Individual objects can be returned to the default flush algorithm with this function after H5Fdisable_mdc_flushes() has been used to globally prevent flushes.

-An object will be uncorked when it is closed.
+An object will be returned to the default flush algorithm when it is closed.

-All objects will be uncorked when the file is closed.
+All objects will be returned to the default flush algorithm when the file is closed.

-An object's entries will not necessarily be flushed as a part of the uncork process.
+An object's entries will not necessarily be flushed as a result of calling this function.

 Parameters:

-hid_t object_id IN: ID of object to be uncorked in the cache.
+hid_t object_id IN: ID of object that will have flushes re-enabled.

 (See the above notes for restrictions)